Fire Never Dies: The Tina Modotti Project by Carmen Aguirre

 “What exactly is the purpose of art in the face of fascism?
 Can art serve the poor, and if so, how?”

-In December 2022, we embark on a two-week workshop at Progress Lab that will end with a public performance.
-The text will be workshopped on its feet, integrating projections of Modotti’s photographs, Kahlo’s paintings, and Rivera’s murals, and in collaboration with a choreographer explore the movement demands of each episode.
+In June 2022, we embark on a two-week workshop at Russian Hall that will end with a public performance.
+The text will be workshopped on its feet, integrating projections of Modotti’s photographs, Kahlo’s paintings, and Rivera’s murals, and in collaboration with a choreographer, explore each episode’s movement demands.

-In our current global conjuncture, it is urgent to tell the story of a working-class woman artist and revolutionary because it holds a light to what is possible.
+In our current global conjuncture, it is urgent to tell the story of a working-class woman artist and revolutionary because it holds light on what is possible.

-We gratefully acknowledge the support of Metro Vancouver’s Regional Cultural Project Grants program.
+We gratefully acknowledge the support of Metro Vancouver’s Regional Cultural Project Grants program and the Hawthorne Foundation.